Diversify Your Vision Datasets with Automatic Diffusion-Based Augmentation: Experimental setup

 \subsection{Implementation.}

-We fine-tune a ResNet50 for the CUB~\cite{Wah11thecaltech-ucsd} and iWildCam~\cite{koh2021wilds} datasets and a ResNet18 for the Planes~\cite{maji13fine-grained} dataset.
+We fine-tune a ResNet50 for the CUB~\cite{Wah11thecaltech-ucsd}, iWildCam~\cite{koh2021wilds}, and Waterbirds~\cite{waterbirds} datasets.
 We use the PyTorch pretrained models~\cite{paszke2019pytorch} on ImageNet with an Adam optimizer~\cite{kingma2014adam} and cosine learning rate scheduler.
 For each method, we do a hyperparameter sweep across learning rate and weight decay and choose the parameters with the highest validation performance.
 We train on 10 GeForce RTX 2080 Ti GPUs.

 For all the diffusion-based editing methods, we use Stable Diffusion version 1.5~\cite{rombach2021highresolution} from HuggingFace~\cite{von-platen-etal-2022-diffusers} with the default hyperparameters aside from the edit strength (how much to deviate from the original image) and the text guidance (how closely the generated image should align with the text prompt).
 For these parameters, we search over 5 different values each for edit strength and text guidance, visualizing the resulting generations for a random sample (10 images) across 4 random seeds (40 generated images in total).
 We pick the parameters which generate the most diverse images that both retain the task-relevant information and remain faithful to the edit instruction.
 More details on this selection process including visualizations as well as results on training on data generated with different edit strengths and text guidance are in the Appendix.
 Results are averaged over 3 random seeds and further details on the hyperparameter search space and final choice of hyperparameters are listed in the Appendix.